The bill, H 271, will now move on to the House of Representatives, where further amendments are expected to be made in the coming weeks.

 The House did this by passing an innocuous bill, H 271, which addressed just one of the smaller pieces of last year’s gaming reform package: the authorization of tablet gaming at specified airports.

-As Rep. George Dunbar told Online Poker Report in early May, the decoupling of tablet gaming at airports from the larger gaming reform package was a strategic decision:
+As Rep. George Dunbar stated in early May, the decoupling of tablet gaming at airports from the larger gaming reform package was a strategic decision:

 “We put in one thing, tablets in airports, and basically said, ‘You load it up with what you want in it.’
 It puts the ball in their court.